philriris/caribbean-14C/README.md

   <li><b>calCurves:</b> Appropriate calibration curve for the sample, for use in <i>rcarbon</i> or other calibration packages.</li>
 </ul>

-Outstanding issues with the spreadsheet:
+Outstanding issues with the data include:

 1. The dates are not associated to cultural data as in, for example, [rxpand](https://github.com/jgregoriods/rxpand)
 2. Local marine reservoir corrections are not included by default.